-Mark J. W. Lee is an adjunct senior lecturer with the School of Education at Charles Sturt University, Australia and a visiting faculty member with the Entertainment Technology Center at Carnegie Mellon University, USA.
+Mark J. W. Lee is Executive Vice President and Chief Research Officer of the Immersive Learning Research Network.
+He is an educational technology and learning sciences academic who divides his time between Australia, where he is an adjunct senior lecturer with the School of Education at Charles Sturt University, and the USA, until recently he was visiting faculty at Carnegie Mellon University’s Entertainment Technology Center.
 Previously, he worked in a variety of teaching, instructional design, and managerial roles at various private higher education and vocational education institutions.
 He has published widely in the areas of educational technology, e-learning, and pedagogical innovation, with 75 peer-reviewed papers, articles, and chapters to his name.

 In 2016, Mark was named a Fellow of the Australian Computer Society (ACS) for his distinguished contributions to ICT education and the use of ICT for education.
 He is also a Fellow of the Commercial Education Society of Australia (CESA), of the Australian Institute of Training and Development (AITD), and of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA); an Associate Fellow of the Institute of Managers and Leaders (IML); and a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE) and of the Association for Computing Machinery (ACM).